Katie Scarlett Brandt

 Caregiving Magazine

 If you live in most urban areas, you’ve seen the tents, the people at intersections asking for help.
-This in-depth series looks at the state of older adults and homelessness in the U.S. (part 1), what puts women at particular risk (part 2), how street medicine meets people where they are (part 3), and potential solutions (part 4 - released May 12).
+This in-depth series looks at the state of older adults and homelessness in the U.S. (part 1), what puts women at particular risk (part 2), how street medicine meets people where they are (part 3), and potential solutions (part 4).
 It asks how we got here, how we as a society respond, and what possible futures look like.

 A Shared Future